Core Member Engagement Team

 • Late June: Successful applicants will be notified

-• September 9-12: Four-day team training, orientation, and team building
+• Week of September 8: Multi-day team training, orientation, and team-building

 The Core Member Engagement Team is focused on training, teamwork, and outreach.